Sourenm/PyTorch_Pipeline/README.md

 - 🔧 Full JSON-based Configuration:
   - All pipeline elements (model, dataset, optimizer, loss, hyperparameters) will be defined in a single JSON file for easy reproducibility and CLI execution.
+  - Progress so far: supporting any form of datasets in `dataset_config.json` is left TODO
 - ⚙️ Prefect Orchestration
   - Use Prefect for pipeline management, enabling robust data/compute task orchestration with retry logic, monitoring, and scalability.
 - 📈 MLflow Integration